-20. The Applicant must dedicate the rights-of-way for Street C and the Stonehenge Place extension to ensure construction of all necessary road improvements for all public streets, as shown on the Preliminary Plan, to the design standards imposed by all applicable road codes, or as modified by MCDOT's approved design exceptions.
+20. The Applicant must dedicate the rights-of-way for Street C and Stonehenge Place Extended to ensure construction of all necessary road improvements as shown on the Preliminary Plan, to the design standards imposed by applicable road codes, or as modified by MCDOT's approved design exceptions.